A blind jelly bean at birth, the baby koala promptly climbs unaided into its mother’s pouch. Six months later it pops its head out.

 Female baby koala bears tend to leave their mother’s territory of their own accord to set up their own home range nearby.

-Males are often evicted by their mothers at around two.
+Males are often evicted by their mothers at around two years old.

 Male koalas travel further than females, searching both for mates and for a home range.

-Every area appears to have an alpha male, larger than the others, who achieves and maintains his dominance through body weight.
+Every area seems to have an alpha male, larger than the others, who achieves and maintains his dominance through body weight.

 But almost any older male will be bigger than a two year old.